John West Memorial Lecture 2026

-Sunday 19 March 2023, 2 pm
+Sunday 15 March 2026, 2 pm

 at the Meeting Room, Queen Victoria Museum, Inveresk

-will present the thirty-fifth lecture on
+will present the thirty-eighth lecture on

 All welcome